 London is one of those cities that is best visited during the warmer weather but unfortunately, with a weak Aussie dollar, the conversion to Great British Pounds seriously hurts our wallet.
 Never fear, help is here.

-After living in London for the best part of three years, I’ve found just a few ways to save money in what can be a pretty expensive city.
+After living in London for the best part of five years, I’ve found just a few ways to save money in what can be a pretty expensive city.

 Here are my top tips to save money in London.